Tel Masos: Chalcolithic period

 The settlement first arose around 3200 BC at the end of the Chalcolithic period.
 At that time, the settlement was about 15 acres in size.
 The same type of a settlement is also found in Tel Malhata (near Tel Masos and east of it); these two formed part of a chain of settlements that existed along the Beer Sheva Valley.
 Activity continued here until about 1600 BC, which was in the Late Bronze Age, after which the settlement resumed again in 1200 BC.

 Remains of residential caves were found at the site, identical in shape to those discovered at other sites of the Beersheba culture.

 Public buildings were found on the site, which were built at the beginning of the twelfth century BC and in which an Egyptian - Canaanite influence is evident.

 In the Bible

-Based on biblical references, Yohanan Aharoni identified Tel Masos with the biblical town of Horma.
+Based on biblical references, Yohanan Aharoni identified Tel Masos with the biblical town of Hormah.
 However, not all researchers agree with this identification.

 Other researchers such as Israel Finkelstein see Tel Masos as an Amalekite settlement, or perhaps as associated with the coastal settlements during the Philistine period; thus they reject the identification of the site as an Israeli city.

 Nadav Na’aman (2021) sees Tel Masos as playing a big role in Faynan copper economy, but he identifies this town with early Edom.